-Board of Directors December 19, 2003 Page 2
+Board of Directors November 5, 2003 Page 2

-2. The Issued Shares have been duly authorized and are validly issued, fully paid and nonassessable.

-3. The Additional Shares have been duly authorized and, when issued as described in the Registration Statement, will be validly issued, fully paid and nonassessable.
+- 1. The Company is a corporation duly incorporated, validly existing and in good standing under the laws of the State of Delaware. - 2.
+The Issued Shares have been duly authorized and are validly issued, fully paid and nonassessable. - 3.
+The Note Shares have been duly authorized and, when issued upon conversion of the convertible notes by the Selling Stockholders or redemption of the convertible notes by the Company as described in the Registration Statement, will be validly issued, fully paid and nonassessable.